 We believe it's important to write software contributions in a way that offers reusable value to others, provides backwards-compatibility when possible, and that is optional to use unless it provides a clear benefit (with few negative externalities) to the vast majority of existing use cases.

-If you can help us reach our goals, we'd love to hear from you - please use the feedback form at the bottom of the screen, or create an issue or pull request within our GitHub organization.
+If you can help us reach our goals, we'd love to hear from you.
+Please read our contribution guidelines, and then contact us on GitHub or by using the feedback form at the bottom of the screen.